cballenar/slidegrubber/README.rst

 Usage
 -----
-You can simply pass the url as the only argument and it will download the pdf to the current working directory.
+You can simply pass the url as the only argument and it will download the pdf to the current working directory:

 .. code-block:: console
     >>> from slidegrubber import grub
     >>> grub('http://www.slideshare.net/author/my-slide')
     '/current_working_directory/my_slide-by-author.pdf'

-Or you can specify where to download
+Or you can specify where to download it:

 .. code-block:: console
     >>> from slidegrubber import grub